alugocp/resume/README.md

 - [x] Style it so it's pretty
 - [x] Add contact links (with social media icons)
 - [x] Find nice graphics for the main page
-- [ ] Create a projects page based off the main page
+- [x] Create a projects page based off the main page
 - [ ] Make sure the website works well for smaller screens

-## Projects
-- Greenworld
-- CivSim series
-- SPAGE and FEST
-- Donut Hashing Algorithm
-- Xochitl and Moonshot